Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 - Or maybe Magnum Graphics: https://magnum.graphics/showcase/
 - Bindings for SFML/SDL2.
 - Bindings for MonoGame. (might actually be a good idea) MonoGame course: https://www.youtube.com/watch?v=r5dM0_J7KuY&list=PLV27bZtgVIJqoeHrQq6Mt_S1-Fvq_zzGZ

+NOTES AND SPECIALS ABOUT THIS LANGUAGE

+- If a variable/identifier is declared int/float/double type, but right operand's also number but not the same type, the right operand's value gets casted into the same type before assigning.
+  (basically, the variable/identifier's number type keeps the same)